 - For the safety of all persons attending the fair, horses may be ridden only in the arena.
 Horses can be led north of the barns only.
 They are not allowed south of the barns in the parking area or east of the barns, or south of the grandstand.
 Saddle horses outside, not in barn alley. - NOTE: Only exhibitors are allowed to ride horses the day of the show.
 This includes warming them up or settling them down.
-Adults should not be on the horses at all - Exhibitors will wear the 4-H arm band on the left arm while showing.
+Adults should not be on the horses at all. - Horse Divisions will only be Junior and Senior.
+There will be no Intermediate classes.
+Junior Division will be youth ages 8-12 and Seniors will be ages 13 & over. - Exhibitors will wear the 4-H arm band on the left arm while showing.
 Participants must wear white shirt or white blouse (long sleeves preferred) and dark blue denim jeans.
 Only western hats are allowed.
 Helmets are encouraged for speed events. - An exhibitor may enter five classes plus showmanship.
-An exhibit in this class must be a bona fide project animal and an ID sheet completed by June 15.
+An exhibit in this class must be a bona fide project animal and an ID sheet completed by June 14.
 No animal may be entered or exhibited in any one event more than once. - All members must meet project, ownership and identification requirements as identified on the required Horse Identification Certificate.
 NOTE: Complete the form by drawing markings, photos will not be accepted.
 The show will run according to the current 4-H show rules and regulations for the year.
 NE 4-H Horse Show and Judging Guide is available at the Extension Office for a fee.
 Only pre-entries made to the Extension office by the designated date will be allowed to compete in the 4-H Horse show at the county fair.
 No stallions may be shown.
-Only those horses listed on a 4-H Light Horse Identification Form and filed in the County Extension Office by June 15, of current year, are eligible for show.
+Only those horses listed on a 4-H Light Horse Identification Form and filed in the County Extension Office by June 14, of current year, are eligible for show.